juliosong/blog/_posts/2021-08-21-unusual-pronunciation-in-singing.md

 /tik̚-hin/ ➞ /ti-kʰin/, /tik̚-hɔt̚/ ➞ /ti-kʰɔt̚/

 <iframe width="560" height="315" src="https://www.youtube.com/embed/znYQy8aDaQo?start=155" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<span style="margin-top:0; padding-top:0;font-family:'Times New Roman';font-size:12pt;">A live performance "Half Moon Serenade" by Hacken Lee in 2020</span>
+<span style="margin-top:0; padding-top:0;font-family:'Times New Roman';font-size:12pt;">A live performance of "Half Moon Serenade" by Hacken Lee in 2020</span>

 Again, few have written about this phenomenon.
 I've only seen a discussion in passing under [this Zhihu thread](https://www.zhihu.com/question/48496167), where two netizens described the same perception as my own.
 And they also gave a further example, [Hacken Lee's cover](https://youtu.be/3ED9gssqmB4?t=82) of "Ladder to Heaven," where in the following lines